 The effects are indirect

 If nofollow links do not influence the position of a web page in the search results, why should use use these links?
-Of course, a link without the nofollow attribute is much better.
+Of course, a link without the nofollow tag is much better.
 However, nofollow links can still have a very positive influence on your website, even if the effects are indirect: